Principles of Statistical Inference in Online Problems: Beyond Variance Estimation

-\begin{example}[Online CP detection] Recently, \citet{gosmann2021} developed a new approach for online CP detection in an open-end scenario.
-In their outlook, they mentioned that the standard approach to LRV estimation in the field was to employ only the initial data but updating the LRV estimate was logical particularly for stronger dependent model \citep{gosmann2021}.
-We echo their view in this example.
-Consider a Bilinear model
+Recently, \citet{gosmann2021ocp} developed a new approach for online change point detection in an open-end scenario.
+In their outlook, they mentioned that the standard approach in the field estimated the long-run variance with the initial data only, but updating the estimate was logical particularly for stronger dependent models \citep{gosmann2021ocp}.
+We echo their view here.
+Consider the bilinear model in \cref{eq:bilinear}.
+Let $\mu_i = \E(X_i)$; $k^* \in \Z^+$; and $\nu$ be the initial sample size.
+We are interested in testing